-Romanian Fiber Artist Morar Maria Demonstrates Traditional Loom Weaving a Square Black and White Patterned Peasant Bag Specific to the Village of Straja, Bucovina
+Romanian Fiber Artist Morar Maria Demonstrates Traditional Loom Weaving a Square Black and White Pattern Peasant Bag Specific to the Village of Straja, Bucovina

-The peasant bags (traiste) are accessories of both men and women’s traditional peasant costume.
+While visiting the village of Straja, Bucovina, we could observe traditional loom weaving peasant bags (traiste).
+These bags are accessories of both men and women’s traditional peasant costume.

 These days, peasants wear their traditional bag to church, or village celebrations.

 Before, when working the fields, or going to the peasant markets, it was used for storing and carrying food.